UMGZ 42x20x9 [M8] GZ / N38 - magnetic holder external thread

 Neodymium magnets can become demagnetized at high temperatures.

-While Neodymium magnets can demagnetize at high temperatures, it's important to note that the extent of this effect can vary based on factors such as the magnet's material, shape, and intended application.
+Whilst Neodymium magnets can demagnetize at high temperatures, it's important to note that the extent of this effect can vary based on factors such as the magnet's material, shape, and intended application.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-In order to illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are very strong neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How very dangerous are very strong neodymium magnets?.